hfoffani/Advanced-Lane-Lines/writeup_report.md

 _Note 1: Points 2 and 3 are flipped because that is the order in the image pipeline I have implemented._

-_Note 2: This implementation follows the examples described in Udacity lessons._

-_Note 3: Many more images can be found in the `output_images` directory included in the zip file._
+_Note 2: Many more images can be found in the `output_images` directory included in the zip file._

 #### 1. Provide an example of a distortion-corrected image.